 The Bazel building extends from the Herengracht to the Keizersgracht on the west side of the Vijzelstraat.
-The construction, which was built in collaboration with the NHM’s in-house architect A.D.N. van Gendt, is regarded as De Bazel’s masterpiece.
+The structure, which was built in collaboration with the NHM’s in-house architect A.D.N. van Gendt, is regarded as De Bazel’s masterpiece.
 Whilst De Bazel chiefly considered the aesthetics of the building, Van Gendt tackled the technical aspects of the design and what they erected is an outstanding creation.
 Whereas the neighbouring houses on the canal stand no higher than five storeys, ‘de Bazel’ counts ten, three of which are underground.
-At a length of one hundred metres, the building is unusually long; after all, over six hundred NHM staff had to work there.
+Its width is one hundred metres, which is unusually large.
+After all, over six hundred NHM staff had to work there.

 The foundation is composed of a supporting column structure of reinforced concrete.
 This meant that sections of the roof could be omitted, which led to an impressive incidence of light.
 Waal brick and granite conceal the concrete skeleton, with the result that when seen from the outside, the supporting walls of the building appear to be made from old-fashioned bricks.